vhzkclq0705/MyTimer/README.md

 ## Library

 - AVFoundation
-  > Used to sound the alarm.
+  > Used for sound the alarm.
   > There are a total of 12 alarm sounds.
   > The set alarm sound is stored through UserDefaults.

 - ExpyTableView
-  > Used to implement foldable TableView easily.
+  > Used for implement foldable TableView easily.

 - DropDown
-  > Used to show a selection list of sections.
+  > Used for show a selection list of sections.

 - SnapKit